 - Keeping a distance of 2 meters is still advised in situations where the risk of infection is greater, such as due to increased spread of droplets, or where special precautions are advised, such as when visitin elderly and care home, hospitals and people considered to be vulnerable.

-- From May 18th people can gather in groups of up to 100, while maintaining the recommended personal distance.
+- People can gather in groups of up to 100, while maintaining the recommended personal distance.

-- No festivals or larger cultural events should be held before 30 June.
-The situation will be assessed and a new announcement made towards the end of May.
+- No festivals or larger cultural events should be held before 30 August.

-- Bars, restaurants and venues are advised not to remain open later than 22:00.
+- Bars, restaurants and venues are advised to close at a certain time.

 Guidelines for limiting social interaction